pawelptak/glosy/README.md

 - Download the `checkpoint.pth` file of the desired model and put it inside the `TTS/models/tts/[model_dir]` directory.
 URLs to the model files can be found here: https://github.com/idiap/coqui-ai-TTS/blob/dev/TTS/.models.json.
 For example for the openvoice_v1, the file can be found under https://huggingface.co/myshell-ai/OpenVoice/resolve/main/checkpoints/converter/checkpoint.pth.

 ### Running in Docker
 Successfuly running using the Dockerfile from `src/Glosy` requires .NET SDK version 8.0.XXX, which can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+Version 9.0.XXX specifically fails for me but that may be only the case for arm64 architectures.

 ## Credits
 This app is mainly based on https://github.com/idiap/coqui-ai-TTS which is a fork of https://github.com/coqui-ai/TTS.